Nonlocal Games in the High-Noise Regime: Optimal Quantum Values and Rigidity: Introduction

+then the players' observables are $O(\sqrt{\epsilon})$-close to Pauli $Z$ and $X$ acting on a single shared qubit, up to local unitaries. \end{enumerate} \end{theorem} The traceless condition is easy to check in experiments.
+One can enforce it via a simple trace test, where the referee repeatedly plays the base game and checks that the players' answers are statistically unbiased.
+We also show that allowing small bias, quantified by a normalized trace bound $\Trerr$, increases the winning probability by at most $O(\Trerr^2)$.

+The optimal quantum value can be attained using the same optimal observables as in the noiseless cases.
+In particular, allowing arbitrarily many shared copies does not improve the winning probability.
+Our result also yields the noise threshold for nonlocality: the CHSH game remains nonlocal as long as $\rho > 1/\sqrt{2}$.

-For a constant fidelity parameter $\rho \in (0,1)$, the robustness parameter $\sqrt{\epsilon}$ is the same as that in the pure-state setting~\cite{mckague2012robust}.
-It is notable that the noisy setting presents a distinction compared to the noiseless ($\rho=1$) case: In the noisy case, we can certify that the observables act on a single register without applying any extra isometry.
-This is because, for observables, any deviation from a single-register structure leads to a larger loss in the maximum attainable violation under noise.
-Consequently, to extract one pair of Pauli $Z$ and $X$, we only need to operate on one qubit, making them much simpler to implement in practice.
-However, in the noiseless case, where $\rho \to 1$, the register-concentration and simple-unitary properties no longer hold.
+The rigidity result in the noisy regime differs from the noiseless case.
+For constant $\rho \in (0,1)$, the robustness remains $O(\sqrt{\epsilon})$, matching the noiseless setting~\cite{mckague2012robust}.
+At the same time, near-optimal strategies are forced to concentrate on a single register: the relevant observables act nontrivially on one qubit and trivially on the rest.
+As a result, to extract one pair of Pauli $Z$ and $X$, we only need to operate on one qubit, making them much simpler to implement in practice.
+However, this single-register structure does not hold in the noiseless case $\rho = 1$, where optimal strategies may be spread across multiple registers.

-Furthermore, we extend our analysis beyond depolarizing noise to more general noise models and derive similar self-testing results.
-For a single copy of the bipartite state $\varphi$, it satisfies: \begin{enumerate} \item The marginal states satisfy $\varphi_A=\varphi_B=I/2.$ \item For the correlation matrix of $\varphi$ which is diagonal in some standard orthonormal basis, let $c_2$ and $c_3$ be its second and third largest singular value (in fact $c_2$ is the maximal correlation $r$).
-We require that $c_2=c_3=r$. \end{enumerate} If the players share $\varphi^{\x n}$ and use traceless observables, attaining a violation close to $2\sqrt{2}r$, then we can derive self-testing results similar to those in \cref{informal-chsh-self-testing}.